garovu/scylladb-compose/README.md

 # ScyllaDB Docker Compose

-This repository contains a Docker Compose configuration for running ScyllaDB, a highly scalable NoSQL database.
+This repository contains a Docker Compose configuration for running a testing ScyllaDB cluster, a highly scalable NoSQL database.

 ## Prerequisites